zen-browser/docs/content/contribute/CONTRIBUTING.md

 ### Reporting Bugs

 If you find a bug, please open an issue and describe the problem in detail.
 Include steps to reproduce the bug, the expected behavior, and any relevant information about your environment.
+Please verify that the bug has not been reported already.

 >[!important]
 >Open the issue in it's corresponding GitHub repository: